flux9-org/blog/content/posts/neovim-setup/index.md

 ---
-title: "Neovim and Tmux Developer Setup for Platformio"
+title: "How I use Neovim and Tmux for Embedded Development"
 date: 2024-08-16
 draft: false
 summary: "Neovim Developer Setup for Platformio"